• Skip to main content

 It will all depend on the size of your biscuit cutter.
 For the Asiago Cheese and Black Pepper Biscuits we use a 2 inch cutter and get 16-18 biscuits.
 With our “almost” famous Sweet Potato Biscuits we like a more substantial size and use the 2-½ inch cutter for 12-14 biscuits.

 So, you can go either route with these Mexican Biscuits.
-I like to make the decision based on what else I’m serving.
-If you’re just making a pot of soup and biscuits – go big.
-If you’ve got lots of other dishes make smaller biscuits.
+I like to make the decision based on what else I'm serving.
+If you're just making a pot of soup and biscuits - go big.
+With lots of other dishes make smaller biscuits.
+If you just don't have the time to make biscuits from scratch, try these Biscuit From a Mix with the ingredients from this recipe.

-For an equally versatile Mexican style shredded beef that you can make in your slow cooker try this recipe.
+For an equally versatile recipe that you can make in your slow cooker, try Mexican style shredded beef.
 It can be used on tacos, burritos, enchiladas and more!
-And you could start out that Tex-Mex meal with Hot Corn Dip with Cream Cheese.
-It’s sooo…. good!
+And you could start out that Tex-Mex meal with Hot Corn Dip with Cream Cheese and keep it going with these poblano recipes.
+They're sooo.... good!

 Mexican Style Biscuits